There’s a slide I see again and again from start-ups: 2 of the early sales reps are at 100% of quota, sometimes 150%-200%. And 8 others? 10%-40%.

 - First, recognize you just have to train your sales team.
 Forever, in general.
 But you as CEO have to do it yourself at least until you have a true VP of Sales.
 You have to join their first few sales calls.
 You have to have weekly discussions where they can get their questions answered.
 You gotta do it.

 - Use a tool like Gong or Chorus to listen to their calls.
 Do this.
 It took me a while to realize how powerful it is to listen to the calls of reps 3-300.
 And for CEOs, especially reps 3-10, the ones that you are still managing.
-The first 2 reps you will know what they say to prospects.
+The first 2 reps, you will know what they say to prospects.
 You’ll be in the trenches with them.
 But reps 3-10, you won’t be next to them, helping on every deal.
 So listen.
-Force yourself to spend a few hours a week listening to their calls recorded in Gong and other services.
+Force yourself to spend a few hours a week listening to their calls recorded in Gong or Chorus other services built into Salesloft and other systems.
 Some of them will say terrible things.
-Most of them will say wrong things.
+Most of them will say many wrong things.
 This isn’t proactive training, per se.
 But it’s an A+ way to spot issues, jump in, and help.

 - Add weekly webinars for prospects, invite all of them — and make your scaled team members do them.
 If you do a 30-60 minute webinar for all prospects each week, and have your 2 reps that are scaled + you + your head of marketing (if you have one) do a standing demo on the webinar followed by Q&A after … that will ensure at least one interaction with all prospects that attend is well done.
 Just do this.
 Every week.
 Even if just 1 great prospect shows up, that’s OK.
 These webinars will also be great training for the new folks.
 They can watch the trained folks present, and importantly, hear prospect questions on the webinar after.